att/ast/CONTRIBUTING.md

 The `--setup=malloc` will enable malloc integrity features provided by your system's malloc implementation if it supports such things via environment variables.
-That flag can be ommitted but its use is recommended.
+That flag can be omitted but its use is recommended.

 ### Testing with ASAN -- AddressSanitizer